The article discusses the concept of bailment under The Indian Contract Act, 1872. The author also lists out the duties of a bailee and a bailor.

 - There has to be delivery of Goods – For the agreement of bailment to be legally valid, it is necessary that the goods be delivered from one party (person) to another party (person).
 This essentially means that the possession of goods has to be changed.

-- The delivery made should be because of a valid purpose – In the contract of such a nature, it is impertinent to show that there were an intention and purpose for which the goods are delivered.
+- The delivery made should be because of a valid purpose – In the contract of such a nature, it is important to show that there was an intention and purpose for which the goods are delivered.

-- The goods must be returned back or disposed of – For a contract of Bailment to be Valid, it is essential to return or dispose of the goods when the purpose of Bailment is accomplished.
+- The goods must be returned or disposed of – For a contract of Bailment to be valid, it is essential to return or dispose of the goods when the purpose of Bailment is accomplished.